Children and health

 Gastroenteritis, an inflammation of the gastrointestinal tract involving both the stomach and small intestine, which can result in vomiting, diarrhoea and abdominal cramping is a common infectious disease found in the community.
 During a ‘gastro’ outbreak there is often a common event or source, where the outbreak is the result of a common exposure at a defined time and place.
 Outbreaks of gastroenteritis allegedly related to food or a food premises, and outbreaks of infectious gastroenteritis in care facilities, are the most common types of outbreaks reported.

-If a gastroenteritis outbreak is suspected, the local government’s environmental health unit is advised either directly from members of the public or via the Department of Health.
-Environmental Health will then investigate, sometimes with the assistance of the Department of Health, any reports of gastroenteritis.
+If a gastroenteritis outbreak is suspected, Council's Environmental Health Unit is advised either directly from members of the public or via the Department of Health.
+Environmental Health will then investigate the outbreak and at times with the assistance of the Department of Health.

 Common childhood illnesses

 Common childhood illnesses such as chicken pox, conjunctivitis, measles, mumps and other common childhood illnesses require that children be excluded from school for some periods to prevent further spread of the disease.
 A full list of infectious diseases and their exclusion periods can be found at the Department of Health website on the school exclusion table.

 For more information about communicable diseases The Blue Book provides information about various infectious diseases and guidelines for the control of infectious disease.

 Immunisation programs assist with reducing the spread of disease and Nillumbik Shire Council, like other local councils provides an immunisation service to the community.
 See the immunisation timetable

 Environmental Health registers and inspects all premises conducting skin penetration activities such as tattooists and body and ear piercers in addition to beauty parlours and hairdressers.
 The purpose of this registration is to prevent the spread of infectious diseases by regular inspection, proprietor education and information transfer.